Galapagos Islands Vacations: everything you should know before booking

 - Booby and frigate bird eggs begin hatching

-- Sea lions very active, the breeding season begins in September
+- Sea lions are very active; the breeding season begins in September

-- Galapagos penguin breeding season during the month of September.
+- The Galapagos penguin breeding season is during September.

 WI-FI IN THE GALAPAGOS ISLANDS